Patrick Murray

 Canadian conductor and composer Patrick Murray is a multi-faceted choral artist whose musical work reveals an equal commitment to high-calibre performance, education, and community engagement.

-Currently, as Director of Music at Church of St. John the Evangelist (Anglican) in Elora, ON, Murray directs one of Canada’s only fully-professional church choirs.
-Additionally, Murray serves as Artistic Director of Chor Amica (London, ON), Associate Conductor with the Bach Children’s Chorus (Toronto, ON), and as Director of the University of Toronto Scarborough Concert ChoirIn these capacities, Murray works with singers of all ages and abilities to enliven and uplift communities through contemporary expression in the choral arts.
+Currently, as Director of Music at Church of St. John the Evangelist (Anglican) in Elora, ON, Murray directs Canada’s pre-eminent professional Anglican church choir and oversees a comprehensive program of music performance, education, and outreach.
+Additionally, Murray serves as Artistic Director of Chor Amica (London, ON) and as Director of the University of Toronto Scarborough Concert Choir

-Murray’s compositions have been commissioned and premiered by numerous ensembles in Canada and the United States including New York Polyphony, Carmel Bach Festival, College of the Holy Cross, Metropolitan United Church Choir (Toronto), Summer Institute of Church Music, and others.
+Murray’s own compositions and arrangements have been commissioned and premiered by numerous ensembles in Canada and the United States including New York Polyphony, Carmel Bach Festival, College of the Holy Cross, Metropolitan United Church Choir (Toronto), Summer Institute of Church Music, and others.
 His works have been recognized by the SOCAN Young Composers Award, recorded by the DaCapo Chamber Choir, and are published by Cypress Choral Music and Renforth Music.

-Murray currently divides his time between Canada and the United States with his wife, harpist Noël Wan, and their two tuxedo cats, Georgina and Simone.
+Murray lives with his wife, harpist Noël Wan, and their two tuxedo cats, Georgina and Simone.